raudette/SmartDashcamForBikesMk3/README.md

 ## Requirements

-- Requires a [Luxonis Oak Camera](https://store.opencv.ai/), which a camera with a USB interface and an on-board vision processing unit.
-It will likely work with an Intel Neural Compute stick
+- Requires a [Luxonis Oak Camera](https://store.opencv.ai/), which is a camera with a USB interface and an on-board vision processing unit.
+It will likely work with an Intel Neural Compute stick.

 ## Installation